Psychology and Sociology - Consortium for International Studies

 July 2022 – Present.

-Major topics taught in this course include: theoretical perspectives of childhood and adolescent development, theories of cognitive and communicative development, the process of developing the concept of self throughout childhood and adolescence and the influence of family, peers, school, and technology on developmental outcomes.
+Major topics include theoretical perspectives of childhood and adolescent development, theories of cognitive and communicative development, the process of developing the concept of self throughout childhood and adolescence and the influence of family, peers, school, and technology on developmental outcomes.

 In the lower division baccalaureate/associate degree category, 3 semester hours in Child Development or Psychology (7/22).